BlockchainUSC/Build-Night-1/README.md

 ### Smart Contract
-- Inside of blockchain/contracts, delete Lock.sol and create a file called **firstDapp.sol** and copy the following code into the file:
+- Inside of blockchain/contracts, delete Counter.sol (we'll write our own counter) and create a file called **firstDapp.sol** and copy the following code into the file:
     ```solidity
     //SPDX-License-Identifier: MIT
     pragma solidity^0.8.17;